EvictionLab/eviction-lab-website/content/eviction-tracking/miami-fl.md

 This plot shows monthly eviction filings in Miami over the past 12 months.
 Filings are displayed relative to average filings for the same set of months across 2023 and 2024 (the "baseline").
 You can toggle the plot to display filing counts.<sup>1</sup>

 1. Eviction filing data for Miami-Dade County was collected by the [Shimberg Center for Housing Studies](http://www.shimberg.ufl.edu/) at the University of Florida.
-Historical averages cover the years 2014-2019.